Common Challenges LGBTQ+ Youth May Experience At School And How To Help

 Learn ways to support mental health of LGBTQIA+ youth

-Bullying and harassment of LGBTQIA+ youth: A frequent problem in schools
+Bullying and harassment of LGBTQIA+ youth in schools

-In addition to bullying from other students, non-heterosexual teens may deal with discriminatory treatment from faculty, administration, and staff.
-A report released in 2016 by Human Rights Watch highlighted several common ways in which school policies marginalized, excluded, and silenced LGBTQIA+ youth.
-Students reported being:
+In addition to bullying from other students, queer children and teens may also be targets of discriminatory treatment from school faculty, administration, or staff.
+An older report released by Human Rights Watch highlights several common ways in which school policies may marginalize, exclude, and silence LGBTQ+ youth on the basis of their identity.
+Per this report, queer students reported being:

 • Denied admittance to school events

-• Prevented from organizing groups like Gay-Straight Alliances
+• Prevented from organizing queer affinity or support groups at school

 • Misgendered